-Kathleen de Carbuccia, AAWE Paris, a delegate to the World Federation of Americans Abroad of which FAWCO is a founding member, described WFAA as an umbrella organization, the purpose of which is to encourage changes in U.S. laws to the advantage of countless (and uncounted) Americans living abroad.
+Kathleen de Carbuccia, AAWE Paris, a delegate to the World Federation of Americans Abroad of which FAWCO is a founding member, described WFAA as an umbrella organization, its purpose being to encourage changes in U.S. laws that would be beneficial to the countless (and uncounted) Americans living abroad.

-Thanks to the efforts of the U.S. Citizens' Concerns Committee, chaired by Rebecca Tan, AWC Hamburg, Americans abroad can now work for U.S. embassies; unfortunately, not all embassies know about the change in the law.
+Thanks to the efforts of the U.S. Citizens' Concerns Committee, chaired by Rebecca Tan, AWC Hamburg, Americans abroad could work for U.S. embassies; unfortunately, not all embassies knew about the change in the law.